phelps-sg/meso-alert/README.md

 ## Configuration

+1. Choose a password for the postgres database.
+2. If a postgres server is already running on your machine, choose an unused port for the app's postgres database.
+3. Optionally, for Slack functionality visit https://api.slack.com/apps and create a new Slack app, and take note of the credentials in the 'Basic Information' section.
+4. Optionally, for logon functionality visit https://auth0.com/ and create a new SWA Javascript application, and a new API.
-Run the following in a shell from the project root directory, replacing <password> with the postgres password you wish to use for the local staging database:
+5. Run the following in a shell from the project root directory, replacing <password> with the postgres password, and replacing 5432 with the port you wish to use for the local development database:

 ~~~bash
 cat << EOF > docker/.env